mazurov/sublime-levels/README.md

 ```

 , and update ```color_scheme``` value in plugin settings (applied only for
-scope coloring mode) or in User settings.
+scope coloring mode) or in default user settings.

 ## Known issues.